cgay/sandbox/README.rst

 * Convert lisppaste to Dylan with LTD.  This would be a good synthesis project, like wiki is.

 * Convert COIL to Dylan.
 XML is just such a horrible configuration syntax.

+  This is underway in https://github.com/cgay/coil .
+Parser is basically working.
+Needs tests and printer.

 * Create a general-purpose "with" macro, analogous to Python's "with" statement or C#'s "using" statement.
 This could use a